JackMicheal/Extreme-Image-Compression/README.md

 ## Future Work
-- Add MDSR implementation
-- Train and post results on a larger model and dataset
+- Train and post results on more datasets(either specific or general)